Characters of Holby City: Ange Godard

 Dawn Steele plays Ange Godard, a consultant general surgeon who first appears in the twenty-first series.
 The character and Steele's casting was announced on 19 September 2018.
 Ange arrives to establish a new unit on Keller ward and is accompanied by "explosive secrets that will send shockwaves through the hospital".
 Steele expressed her delight at joining the cast, commenting, "I am really looking forward to getting on that Keller Ward and bringing her to life."
 Sophie Dainty, reporting for Digital Spy, confirmed that Ange would be involved in some of the series' big storylines.
 In November 2018, it was announced that Ange's daughter, Chloe Godard (Amy Lennox), would be introduced to the drama shortly after Ange's arrival.

 H

 Dan Hamilton

-Adam Astill plays Dan Hamilton, a Consultant orthopaedic surgeon, who first appears in the episode titled "Blue Valentine" of the thirteenth series.
-Astill had wanted a role in the series for some time prior to his casting.
+Adam Astill plays Dan Hamilton, a consultant orthopaedic surgeon who first appears in the thirteenth series episode "Blue Valentine".
+Prior to his casting as Dan, Astill had wanted a role in the series for some time.
 Billed as charming and sometimes lacking courage, Dan begins a relationship with ward sister Chrissie Williams.
-However his rivalry with registrar Antoine Malick develops into something more.
+Later, he develops a rivalry with registrar Antoine Malick.
+Dan kisses Malick during a fight, leading Dan to question his sexuality.
+Astill left the show in 2012, as Dan comes to terms with his sexuality and leaves Holby to follow his boyfriend Simon Marshall to Leeds General Infirmary.